MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Collective Code Ownership ##

-So, let's say you have your build scripts humming, your version control working smoothly and your ci server continously integrating.
+So, let's say you have your build scripts humming, your version control working smoothly and your ci server continuously integrating.
 What else can you get value from?
-I would like to talk a bit about the pratices that support the principle of collective code ownership.
+I would like to talk a bit about the practices that support the principle of collective code ownership.

 Why does collective code ownership matter to you?